What You’ll Learn 🛠️

 Application process priority defines the process priority of DewesoftX.

-Usually, DewesoftX should run on its own in the OS and, therefore Normal priority is enough.
+Normal priority – In most cases, DewesoftX should run on its own within the operating system, and therefore Normal priority is sufficient.

-High priority allows DewesoftX to increase its performance if other processes are also running on the system.
+High priority – This setting allows DewesoftX to improve performance when other processes are also running on the system.

-Use multiple cores is a very important function to split the data acquisition and math processing between different CPU cores.
+Use multiple cores – This is an important function that splits data acquisition and mathematical processing across different CPU cores.

-Acquisition update rate defines the preferred rate of acquisition loop.
-The graphic part was always a part of acquisition loop (data acquisition, calculation, storing, graphics).
-The graphics were drawn at the same time and that did not allow us to run a faster acquisition.
-Now, the graphics can be done in parallel.
-As a result, we could lower the priority of graphic part and have faster acquisition times.
-Average acquisition loop was running with about 50 Hz and now it can run up to 1000 Hz.
-Set the acquisition update rate higher if you want to have the faster reaction times.
+Acquisition update rate – Defines the preferred rate of the acquisition loop.
+Previously, the graphic part was always tied to the acquisition loop (data acquisition, calculation, storage, and graphics), meaning graphics were drawn simultaneously.
+This prevented faster acquisition.
+Now, graphics can be processed in parallel.
+As a result, the priority of graphics can be lowered, allowing faster acquisition rates.
+While the average acquisition loop previously ran at about 50 Hz, it can now reach up to 1000 Hz.
+Increase the acquisition update rate if you need faster reaction times.

-Display update rate option defines the preferred refresh rate of displays.
-With defining lower display update rates, we can reduce CPU load of Displays.
-If we change the update rate from 50 Hz to 1 Hz, the CPU load of displays dropped from 30 % to 1 %.
-This is very useful when we are on the limit with our computer CPU.
+Display update rate defines the preferred refresh rate of displays.
+By setting a lower display update rate, CPU load can be reduced.
+For example, changing the update rate from 50 Hz to 1 Hz decreases the CPU load of displays from 30% to 1%.
+This is particularly useful when the computer is operating near its CPU limits.

-Decoupled acquisition and UI option are enabled by default.
-This option will use a dedicated thread for acquisition.
-One core will be used for acquisition and one core will be used for the user interface.
+Decoupled acquisition and UI is enabled by default.
+This option uses a dedicated thread for acquisition, where one core handles acquisition and another core manages the user interface.

 Memory

-Memory sizes are important to run the software correctly for a different application.
-There are sizes which need to be defined for:
+Memory sizes are important to ensure the software runs correctly for different applications.
+The following values must be defined:

-Sync DB - This is the memory size in seconds for all synchronous channels (analog, counters, ...).
-The value should be larger than maximum refresh time - 2 seconds is the default.
+Sync DB – Memory size (in seconds) for all synchronous channels (analog, counters, etc.).
+The value should be larger than the maximum refresh time.
+The default is 2 seconds.

-Async DB - This is the memory size for all asynchronous channels (CAN, GPS, and many others...).
-The default value is 50 seconds.
+Async DB – Memory size (in seconds) for all asynchronous channels (CAN, GPS, and others).
+The default is 50 seconds.

-Video memory - Size of the video buffer; with lots of cameras the default 64 MB value should be reduced to half, for example not to run out of system memory.
+Video memory – Size of the video buffer.
+With many cameras connected, the default 64 MB should be reduced (e.g., halved) to avoid running out of system memory.

-Enable Freeze buffers should be enabled if we plan to use Freeze mode (to see data during the measurement).
+Enable Freeze buffers – This should be enabled if Freeze mode is used (to view data during measurement).

-When we enable it, the Freeze button is seen during the Measure mode.
+When enabled, the Freeze button becomes visible during Measure mode.

-When storing the data, you will see a special Freeze button.
-This is a sign for Grandview, enhanced freeze mode.
-Grandview allows the user to review stored data from the start of measurement without interrupting data acquisition and storing process.
-User is able to zoom into any region of data already stored on disk during the measurement and review any type of signal including video, which makes (long term) measurements easier to manage.
+While storing data, you will see a special Freeze button, which indicates Grandview, the enhanced freeze mode.
+Grandview allows the user to review stored data from the beginning of the measurement without interrupting the ongoing acquisition or storage process.

 Analog out

-AO buffer length - when you use the Function generator function in DewesoftX, the software sends the data to Sirius.
-Sirius waits for the amount of AO buffer length (in our case, this is 1 second) before it starts to output the signal.
-This has to be done, to prevent data loss.
+AO buffer length – When using the Function Generator in DewesoftX, the software sends data to Sirius.
+Sirius waits for the defined AO buffer length (in this case, 1 second) before it begins outputting the signal.
+This is necessary to prevent data loss.
 By default, the buffer length is set to 1 second.

-Fill samples when the buffer is more that __ % full.
-Let's say that we have a buffer of 2 seconds.
-The samples will be sent when the buffer will be filled with the defined amount of percentage (at 2-second buffer, 50 % means, that it will wait for 1 second).
-By default, the value is set to 50 %.
+Fill samples when the buffer is more than __% full – For example, if we have a buffer of 2 seconds, the samples will be sent once the buffer is filled to the defined percentage.
+With a 2-second buffer, a 50% setting means it will wait for 1 second before sending data.
+By default, this value is set to 50%.

 How to customize the user interface?

-Under the user interface section, we define the language of the program, display characteristics, sound card selection, and keyboard shortcuts.
+Under the User Interface section, you can define the program language, display characteristics, sound card selection, and keyboard shortcuts.

 Language